Skip to main content

 • gameplay

-• “The gameplay is great and the main reason it's one of the best hidden object games; the animation is consistent all the way through, and it's got a bigger variety of puzzles than most hidden object games.”
+• “The gameplay is great and the main reason it's one of the best hidden object games; the animation is consistent all the way through, as well as it's got a bigger variety of puzzles than most hidden object games.”

-• “While the game isn't particularly long, it is otherwise hard to criticize - the story moves along reasonably well, the gameplay is solid throughout - the hidden object scenes are good, the point and click and puzzles all flow fairly well and make sense.”
+• “While the game isn't particularly long, it is otherwise hard to criticize - the story moves along reasonably well, the gameplay is solid throughout, and the puzzles all flow fairly well and make sense.”

 • “However, genre aficionados might find the gameplay a bit too simple.”